ClemenPine/arts-layout/README.md

 # ARTS

 ARTS is a keyboard layout that I designed after using my [pine layout](https://github.com/ClemenPine/pine) for a few months.
-I wanted a layout that had a high amount of rolls and onehands and a reduced amount of redirects and sfbs, but unlike Pine, I wanted to have lower pinky movement.
+I wanted a layout that had a high amount of rolls and onehands and a reduced amount of redirects and sfbs - but unlike Pine, I wanted it to have lower pinky movement.
 I also made it to experiment with an `oe` vowel column and the letter `h` on the pinky.
 Its name comes from the left-hand homerow.

 ![ARTS Layout](arts.svg)